 FREE modem with 3-month service pre-payment

-*Limited Time.
-Valid only for cable 30 & 60 mbps service and above on a 6 month minimum term.
-Full modem price billed to customer if cancels
+services on a 6 month minimum term.
+Full modem price billed to customer if cancels within 6 months.

 FREQUENTLY ASKED QUESTIONS

 CONTACT OUR FRIENDLY, LIVE SUPPORT TEAM WITH ANY QUESTIONS!

 Is it FREE to transfer from other internet provider?